nimbix/jardoc/docs/kns_apps_tutorial.md

 If `type` is set to `kubectl`, then a `path` must be provided, relative to the root of `/templates` folder of the app image.
 In our example, since our `google-sample.yml` file is at `/templates/google-sample.yml` into our app image, `path` will simply be `google-sample.yml`.

-Note that the kubectl type also allows to use an URL as a template, to fetch a remote template (with all risks that it implies!).
+Note that the kubectl type also allows to use a URL as a template, to fetch a remote template (with all the risks that it implies!).
 To do so, specify a special key `format` to `url`, and provide the URL inside the `path` key.
 For example, to deploy Argo CD:

 ```json